-(J) Any minutes of a meeting of a public body which are not required to be disclosed pursuant to chapter 46 of title 42.
+(J) Any minutes of a meeting of a public body that are not required to be disclosed pursuant to chapter 46 of title 42.

-(K) Preliminary drafts, notes, impressions, memoranda, working papers, and work products; provided, however, any documents submitted at a public meeting of a public body shall be deemed public.
+(K) Preliminary drafts, notes, impressions, memoranda, working papers, and work products, including those involving research at state institutions of higher education on commercial, scientific, artistic, technical, or scholarly issues, whether in electronic or other format; provided, however, any documents submitted at a public meeting of a public body shall be deemed public.

 (L) Test questions, scoring keys, and other examination data used to administer a licensing examination, examination for employment or promotion, or academic examinations; provided, however, that a person shall have the right to review the results of his or her examination.

 (M) Correspondence of or to elected officials with or relating to those they represent and correspondence of or to elected officials in their official capacities.